 Or how wilt thou say to thy brother, Let me pull out the mote out of thine eye; and, behold, a beam is in thine own eye?

 Thou hypocrite, first cast out the beam out of thine own eye; and then shalt thou see clearly to cast out the mote out of thy brother’s eye.

 I know I have to catch myself for sometimes being judgmental or critical of others.
 I also know that I can be my own worst critic.
-On several occasions the Lord has shown me the same negative qualities in myself that I have judged or criticized others for.
-So in short we should all be very careful about what we say or do.
-If you find yourself casting judgement or being overly critical make a mental effort to stop right then.
+On several occasions, the Lord has shown me the same negative qualities in myself that I have judged or criticized others for.
+So, in short, we should all be very careful about what we say or do.
+If you find yourself casting judgment or being overly critical make a mental effort to stop right then.

 For by the grace given to me I say to everyone among you not to think of himself more highly than he ought to think, but to think with sober judgment, each according to the measure of faith that God has assigned.